-Routing, Scheduling and Route Optimisation – what’s the difference?June 28th, 2016
+Routing, Scheduling and Route Optimization – what’s the difference?July 29th, 2016

 by Andrew Bell

-Routing, scheduling and route optimisation are three separate logistical processes that are essential to creating reliable and cost effective delivery or collection routes.
+Routing, scheduling and route optimization are three separate logistics processes that are essential to creating reliable and cost effective delivery or collection routes.

-- Route Optimisation follows these steps and is the process of analysing the projected routes and refining them to be more efficient.
+- ROUTE OPTIMIZATION follows these steps and is the process of analysing the projected routes and refining them to be more efficient.
 This can be achieved by taking a range of factors into account such as vehicle type, type of stock, road restrictions etc.

 Undertaking these three essential processes without a software solution is a painstaking and time consuming process.
 Firstly, a supply chain manager would have to undertake routing, mapping out every single vehicle stop before deciding the sequence that the organisation’s mobile assets would service these points.